-Recently, Henry came home with a note from school asking for a picture of one living thing and another of a nonliving object.
+One day, Henry came home with a note from school.
+They were asking for a picture of one living thing and another of a nonliving object.

-I’m going to start backwards this time, because I think you’d find this helpful to do beforehand, even though we didn’t think to research until after we did our living and nonliving things activity.
+I’m going to start this activity backwards this time, because I think you’d find this helpful to do beforehand.
+Even though we didn’t think to research until after we did our living and nonliving things activity.

-- Living thing grow.
+- Living things grow.
 This is one that I mentioned in our classifications.
 It held true in our encounters, but there are exceptions.

 - Living things need food, water, and a place to live.
 This one seems obvious to me now, but I couldn’t think of it as we were classifying.
 The site also mentioned that almost all living things need air.
 We did mention air, but we were talking about a candle, so there are exceptions there too.

-We sorted the pictures of living and nonliving things as we went.
+We sorted the pictures of living and nonliving things as we went along with the activity.
 I labeled a baggy for each to sort into.

 This was great cutting practice for George.
-While he has great control over a scissors and cuts very well, he never really has cut around something before.
-So this was a first for him to cut in a certain way instead of just whatever he likes.
+While he had great control over scissors and cuts very well, he had never cut around something before.
+So this was a first for him to cut in a certain way instead of whatever he likes.

-I sat with them an flipped through a magazine too, pointing out an object every once in a while and asking if it was living or nonliving.
+I sat with them an flipped through a magazine too.
+I pointed out an object every once in a while and asking if it was living or nonliving.

 You could also go on a scavenger hunt in nature and talk about living and nonliving things!

-It opened a lot of discussion about what made it a living thing.
-Though I realized I was stumped on the answer (which is why we researched it later and wish I would have started with that).
+This activity opened a lot of discussion about what made it a living or nonliving thing.
+Though I realized I was stumped on the answer.
+(Which is why we researched it later and wish I would have started with that).

-Once we had a bunch of pictures cut out, I gave the boys each a piece of scrapbook paper and wrote living on one and nonliving on the other.
+Once we had a bunch of pictures cut out, I gave the boys each a piece of scrapbook paper.
+I wrote living on one and nonliving on the other.

 The boys glued all the pictures to their paper to make a quick collage.

-With the magazines I had (a home repair, and a home decor one) I thought we’d have a harder time finding living things, but we really came up short on the nonliving pictures!
+With the magazines I had for this activity (a home repair and a home decor one) I thought we’d have a harder time finding living things, but we actually came up short on the nonliving pictures!

-I noticed George was severely short on pictures of nonliving things, so I kept cutting more out to fill up his paper a little bit more.
+I noticed George was severely short on pictures of nonliving things.
+So I kept cutting to fill up his paper a bit more.

 On the other hand, Henry had more than enough pictures of living things!
 He filled up both sides of his!